It’s easy for beginner designers to

 Structure helps people absorb information.
 You see the

-it.
-You recognize a form before you can identify a
+in it.
+You recognize a form before you can identify

-specific field in it.
-The right structure helps you access the
+a specific field in it.
+The right structure helps you access

-information faster.
-It’s the main menu, the selection screen
+the information faster.
+It’s the main menu, the selection

 Let’s review an example.
 Imagine you are making a